chbch/chbch.github.io/about.md

 ## Our Staff

-Frank Jackson - Interim Pastor

-Chris Engstrom - Director of Music
+Gene Ryder - Chairmen of the Decans

 Eric Shields - Director of Student Ministry